bucketco/bucket-javascript-sdk/packages/node-sdk/README.md

 });
 ```

-### Feature definitions
+### Flag definitions

-Feature definitions include the rules needed to determine which features should be enabled and which config values should be applied to any given user/company.
+Flag definitions include the rules needed to determine which features should be enabled and which config values should be applied to any given user/company.
-Feature definitions are automatically fetched when calling `initialize()`.
+Flag definitions are automatically fetched when calling `initialize()`.
 They are then cached and refreshed in the background.
 It's also possible to get the currently in use feature definitions: